Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Parton model

 where $x_A \in [0,1]$ and the factorization and renormalization scales have been identified with the exchange boson virtuality $\mu_F=\mu_R=Q$.

-For a spin $j$ target there are $2(2j+1)$ independent helicity-dependent quark distributions $\tilde{q}_{+}^m(x)$ and $\tilde{q}_{-}^m(x)$ with $-j \le m \le j$.
-Here $\tilde{q}_{+}^m(x)$ ($\tilde{q}_{-}^m(x)$) describes the number density for finding a quark with momentum fraction $x$ and spin $m$ parallel (anti-parallel) to the the \mbox{$z$-axis} of a hadron moving with infinite momentum along the $z$-axis.
+In this paper we focus on unpolarized DIS.
+However, the application to polarized DIS are relatively straightforward.
+For a spin-$j$ target there are $2(2j+1)$ independent helicity-dependent quark distributions $\tilde{q}_{+}^m(x)$ and $\tilde{q}_{-}^m(x)$ with $-j \le m \le j$.
+Here $\tilde{q}_{+}^m(x)$ $[\tilde{q}_{-}^m(x)]$ describes the number density for finding a quark with momentum fraction $x$ and spin $m$ parallel [anti-parallel] to the the \mbox{$z$-axis} of a hadron moving with infinite momentum along the $z$-axis.
 Due to parity invariance of the strong interaction, we have a relation between the up (parallel) and down (anti-parallel) spin ($\tilde{q}_{+}^m = \tilde{q}_{-}^{-m}$) such that there remain only $2j+1$ independent distributions.
 However, this symmetry is broken once weak interaction effects are taken into account.

-In this paper we focus on unpolarized DIS.
-However, the application to polarized DIS are relatively straightforward.
 For a spin-$j$ target, the unpolarized quark densities are related to the helicity-dependent distributions as follows:

 For a spin-$1/2$ target (and using $\tilde{q}_{+}^{1/2} = \tilde{q}_{-}^{-1/2}$), this reduces to the well-known expression:

 Similar definitions can be written down for the unpolarized gluon distribution.